Re-enrolment frequently asked questions

 Current Home address

-Your current home address shown here is the one you supplied at your enrolment and should show the place you live when you are not at university.
+Your current home address shown here is the one currently showing on your record and should show the place you live when you are not at University.
 You can update these details at any time in e:Vision and it is your responsibility to ensure these are accurate and up to date.

 Current Contact or Term Time address

-The address you enter here should be where you are living when you are at university, please complete this ensuring you add the post code.
+The address you enter here should be where you are living, and where you can be contacted directly, when you are at University.
+This must be a residential address, please do not use workplace or hotel addresses and ensure you add the post code.

 If you are not sure what your address will be please leave this as your home address for now.
 When you do know your address please amend the details in e:Vision.
 It is your responsibility to ensure these details are kept up to date.